 You are likely to have combination chemotherapy.
 Taking more than 1 type of medicine reduces the chance that the lymphoma will develop a resistance to 1 drug.
 And that, in turn, improves the chance of successful treatment.
 Which drugs you get and how often you take them depend on many factors, including your health.

 For B-cell lymphomas, these are chemotherapy drugs that are commonly used.
 The first 4 are often combined in a regimen called CHOP:

 Cladribine, also known as 2-CdA

 For T-cell lymphomas, these are chemotherapy drugs that are commonly used:

 You may also receive drugs called colony-stimulating factors.
 These help your white blood cells recover from the effects of chemotherapy.
-Two examples are Neupogen (G-CSF) or Leukine (GM-CSF).
+Two examples are filgrastim or sargramostim.
 These drugs may be especially helpful if you have AIDS and are being treated for non-Hodgkin lymphoma.

-For many types of non-Hodgkin lymphoma, chemotherapy drugs are given in combination with other drugs called monoclonal antibodies, such as Rituxan (rituximab).
+For many types of non-Hodgkin lymphoma, chemotherapy drugs are given in combination with other drugs called monoclonal antibodies, such as rituximab.